Thomas A. R. Nelson: Congressional term, 1859 - 1861

 In 1859, Nelson ran against Haynes for Tennessee's 1st Congressional District seat.
-After a fierce campaign that saw the candidates debate one another several dozen times, Nelson edged Haynes by a narrow margin.
-On December 7 of that year, in response to a series of pro-secession speeches by Southern Fire-Eaters before the House of Representatives earlier that day, Nelson delivered a powerful pro-Union speech that provoked "loud applause" from the House floor and gallery.
-Responding to Nelson, Virginia congressman Roger Pryor mocked the fact that Nelson mentioned only the Union and not the Constitution, as though he adored the former more than the latter.
+After a fierce campaign during which the candidates debate one another several dozen times, Nelson edged Haynes by a narrow margin.
+On December 7, in response to a series of pro-secession speeches by Southern Fire-Eaters before the House of Representatives earlier that day, Nelson delivered a powerful pro-Union speech that provoked "loud applause" from the House floor and gallery.
+Responding to Nelson, Virginia Congressman Roger Pryor mocked the fact that Nelson mentioned only the Union and not the Constitution, as though he adored the former more than the latter.
 Nelson shot back:

 "If I mistake not, it is the common sentiment of the secessionists of the South, that they talk about the Constitution, but say nothing about the Union.
 When I talk about the Union, what do I talk about?
 I talk about that thing which is the result of the American Constitution."

 After further debate, Pryor was visibly stumped, and Nelson was hailed as a hero by the House's pro-Union faction.
 The Baltimore Patriot reported that Nelson's speech "fell like a thunderbolt on the House," while the pro-Democrat Louisville Courier warned that the Fire-Eaters may have awakened "the wrong passenger."
 The Times (of London) called Nelson's speech "the highest product of American oratory."
 The secession issue dominated the remainder of Nelson's congressional term.
-He spoke against both abolitionism and secession, and was a member of the House Committee of 33 on reconciliation.
+He spoke against both abolitionism and secession and was a member of the House Committee of 33 on reconciliation.